lionelmace/mytodo/README.md

 ![Todo](./images/screenshot.png)

-Watch all the deployment steps below in a 6 mins video excluding the cluster provisionning on <a href="https://youtu.be/XVVb-aLw9ow" target=”_blank”>YouTube</a>.
+Watch this 6 mins <a href="https://youtu.be/XVVb-aLw9ow" target=”_blank”>YouTube video</a> to understand all the deployment steps below.
+Note: this video excludes the cluster provisioning.

 # How to deploy this app in Kubernetes?